How customer records are created by ShipStation and how to import customer records with a CSV file.

 Click Start Import once you've made your choice.

-Since you'll be notified when the import process is complete, feel free to close the import window!
+You'll be notified when the import process is complete, so feel free to close the import window!